joyfully3334/square-equations-solver-ded-pre/README.md

 To run programm in testing mode you need to start executable with `--self-check` flag.

-If you are useing build_and_run.sh script you need tor pass `--self-check` flag after `-a` flag.
+If you are using build_and_run.sh script you need tor pass `--self-check` flag after `-a` flag.

 Example: `./build_and_run.sh ./*.cpp -a --self-check`